Crissium/SilverDict/README.md

 [![Crowdin](https://badges.crowdin.net/silverdict/localized.svg)](https://crowdin.com/project/silverdict)

-[Documentation and Guides](https://github.com/Crissium/SilverDict/wiki) (Please read at least the general notes before using.)
+[Documentation and Guides](https://github.com/Crissium/SilverDict/wiki) (Please read at least the general notes before using.
+There are some important notices.)

 This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), developed with Flask and React.